kingfly51/NIRA_post/README.md

 The data_raw/ directory stores the original .xlsx files for all five datasets.

-The doc/ directory contains three key files: (1)NIRApost.html: A self-contained webpage providing a comprehensive tutorial on using the NIRApost package.(2) NIRApost.Rmd: The source R Markdown document used to generate the tutorial, containing all code, text, and formatting instructions.(3) NIRApost.R: An R script version of the tutorial code (without Markdown text), suitable for direct execution or adaptation.
+The doc/ directory contains four key files: (1)NIRApost-tutorial.html: A self-contained webpage providing a comprehensive tutorial on using the NIRApost package.(2) NIRApost-tutorial.pdf: The PDF document used to generate the tutorial, containing all code, text, and formatting instructions.(3) NIRApost.R: An R script version of the tutorial code (without Markdown text), suitable for direct execution or adaptation.(4) index.html:Main interface, when the browser is opened, it can directly jump to three other files

 The man/ directory contains the help documentation files for NIRApost's core functions.
 Taking the permutationNIRAtest() function as an example, users can access its documentation in R using the following command: